dtarnawsky/cs-3js/README.md

 init3D(this.container.nativeElement);
 ```

-You can then use code from the examples by pasting into a typescript file.
+You can then use code from the [ThreeJS examples](https://threejs.org/examples/) by pasting into a typescript file.
 For example, this code has been adapted from [this sample](https://github.com/mrdoob/three.js/blob/master/examples/misc_controls_drag.html) :

 ```typescript
 import * as THREE from "three";